 Tony Viola's Wrongful Conviction

 Tony Viola faced three indictments and two trials on identical charges by a multi-jurisdictional mortgage fraud task force.
-Accused of deceiving banks like JP Morgan into granting 'no money down' mortgage loans, Tony was initially convicted and sentenced to 12 1/2 years in prison.
+Accused of deceiving banks like JP Morgan into granting "no money down" mortgage loans, Tony was initially convicted and sentenced to 12 1/2 years in prison.
 However, from his jail cell, Tony, without legal representation, uncovered evidence withheld by the Justice Department, proving his innocence in a second trial.
-This evidence exonerated Tony and suggested that many of the 1,300 citizens prosecuted by the Task Force might be innocent.
+This evidence exonerated Tony and suggested that many of the 1,300 citizens prosecuted by the Task Force might also be innocent.

 Dawn Pasela's Crucial Role in Uncovering the Truth